 If you’re a runner, you ought to get a machine that can increase your cardio capacity.
 In other words, you need a piece of equipment that can engage as many muscles as possible during your workout sessions as that will teach your body how to use oxygen efficiently.

-Both the elliptical trainer and the exercise bike can be suitable for that, as you can adjust the intensity of the workout on them to get more of your body engaged in your training sessions.
+But hey, both the elliptical trainer and the exercise bike can be just as suitable for that, as you can adjust the intensity of the workout on them to get more of your body engaged in your training sessions.

 That said, stationary bikes are a bit limiting in this regard as they primarily target your lower body along with a bit of your core.
 Elliptical trainers, on the other hand, engage both the upper and lower body along with the core, thus giving you unlimited possibilities and the most comprehensive workout when it comes to cardio capacity gains.

-Furthermore, elliptical trainers have a near-authentic running position and experience compared to stationary bikes, and they’re easier on the knees than treadmills, thus giving you the best of both worlds in this aspect.
+Furthermore, elliptical trainers have a near-authentic running position and experience compared to stationary bikes, and they’re easier on the knees than a treadmill, for example, thus giving you the best of both worlds in this aspect.

 Which Is Best for Building Muscle and Strength?